Gardening 101: This is How to Grow an Amazing Garden

 Perennials don’t live forever and will take several seasons to reach their mature size.
 And they usually have a shorter bloom time than annual flowers.

-Bulbs are a great way to add color to and diversity to your garden.
+Fall-planted bulbs are a great way to add color and diversity to your garden.
 Most bulbs are easy to plant and care for.
 Many will also spread over time – look for the word “naturalize” in the description.

 Good beginner bulbs include daffodils, hyacinths, alliums, and crocuses.